penumbra-zone/penumbra/spec/concepts/stake.md

 # Staking and Delegation

-As described in the [overview](../overview.md), integrating privacy with proof-of-stake poses significant challenges.
+As described in the [overview](../penumbra.md), integrating privacy with proof-of-stake poses significant challenges.
 Penumbra sidesteps these challenges using a novel mechanism that eliminates staking rewards entirely, treating unbonded and bonded stake as separate assets, with an epoch-varying exchange rate that prices in what would be a staking reward in other systems.
-This mechanism ensures that all delegations to a particular validator are fungible, and can be represented by a single token representing a share of that validator's delegation pool, in effect a first-class staking derivative.
+This mechanism ensures that all delegations to a particular validator are fungible, and can be represented by a single *delegation token* representing a share of that validator's delegation pool, in effect a first-class staking derivative.

 This section describes the staking and delegation mechanism in detail: